 The use of cell phones and other electronic devices is limited to designated areas within the YMCA buildings.
 These areas are labeled as lobby areas.
-Cell phone and other electronic devices are strictly prohibited in the locker rooms, pool area, gymnasium, free weight room, fitness center, Tot Spot, or any other area not deemed a lobby.
+Cell phone and other electronic devices are strictly prohibited in the locker rooms, pool area, gymnasium, free weight room, fitness center, Kid Zone, or any other area not deemed a lobby.

 Early Closing Areas

 When the YMCA closes at the end of the day, members are to be out of the building.
 Use of the locker rooms should be over at closing time.
 The pool closes no less than fifteen minutes prior to the building closing, to allow time for showers and changing.